* Disclaimer – This Article contains Amazon Associate Product Links*

 Step 37: Take the USB part of the Radio Telemetry transmitter(?) and plug it into your pc or laptop and allow it to install the drivers.
 Watch video to learn how to set it up.

-Step 38: Take the battery and the supplied Velcro straps that came with the Neewer frame and fix it to the bottom plate of the Neewer frame.
+Step 38: Take the battery and the supplied Velcro straps that came with the Eztronics frame and fix it to the bottom plate of the Eztronics frame.

 Step 39: Take the assembled drone outside without the props on and plug the battery into the APM Power module cable.
 Lights on the APM should light up and you sound hear a series of beeps coming from the ESCs.